 Our community, along with many others around the country, has a problem with children, particularly teenagers, accessing and finding the social and mental health services they need.
 For the past six years, I have been the chair of the Local Interagency Planning Team (LIPT).

-The LIPT is comprised of leaders of mental health and social services agencies, the Department of Education and the Department Juvenile Justice.
+The LIPT is comprised of leaders of mental health and social services agencies, the Department of Education and the Department of Juvenile Justice.
 The LIPT meets monthly to brainstorm about the neediest children in the county.

 How have the NDTC trainings helped you to prepare for your election?